Technical Writer

 ) for processing, specifies that the output is an image, and launches the interface for sharing.
 We can input prompts and negative prompts in the textboxes to generate AI-generated images through the provided function.

-This model is the distilled version of the SDXL, and has proved to generate images of superior quality faster and being affordable at the same time.
+This model is the distilled version of the SDXL, and it has proven to generate images of superior quality faster while being affordable.

 Another distilled version of SD from Nota AI is very common for T2I generations.
 The Block-removed Knowledge-distilled Stable Diffusion Model (BK-SDM) represents a structurally streamlined version of SDM, designed for efficient general-purpose text-to-image synthesis.
 Its architecture involves (i) eliminating multiple residual and attention blocks from the U-Net of Stable Diffusion v1.4 and (ii) pretraining through distillation using only 0.22M LAION pairs, which is less than 0.1% of the complete training set.
 Despite the use of significantly restricted resources in training, this compact model demonstrates the ability to mimic the original SDM through the effective transfer of knowledge.

-Now, the question arises are these distilled version of SD really fast, and there is only one way to find out.
+Now, the question arises: are these distilled versions of SD really fast, and there is only one way to find out.

 In this evaluation, we will assess four models belonging to the diffusion family.
-We will be using segmind/SSD-1B, stabilityai/stable-diffusion-xl-base-1.0, nota-ai/bk-sdm-small, CompVis/stable-diffusion-v1-4 for our evaluation purpose.
-Please feel free to click on the link for a detailed comparative analysis on SSD-1B and SDXL.
+We will use segmind/SSD-1B, stabilityai/stable-diffusion-xl-base-1.0, nota-ai/bk-sdm-small, and CompVis/stable-diffusion-v1-4 for our evaluation purposes.
+Please feel free to click on the link for a detailed comparative analysis of SSD-1B and SDXL.

 Let us load all the models and compare them: